LLNL/axom/src/axom/inlet/docs/sphinx/workflow.rst

 Inlet defines an input deck into two basic classes: Tables and Fields.
 Basically Fields are individual values and Tables hold groups of Fields and Tables.

-You define the schema by using the following functions, on either the main Inlet class, for global Tables and Fields, or on individual Table classes, for Tables and Fields under that Table:
+Define the schema by using the following functions, on either the main Inlet class, for global Tables and Fields, or on individual Table classes, for Tables and Fields under that Table:

 ========================= ===================